fetchai/wallet-browser-extension/README.md

 ### Run Cosmos locally

 - Run a local instance of GAIA, with an account with a currency called "stake" specified in the genesis file.
+- This can be achieved by following the installation instructions [here](https://hub.cosmos.network/master/gaia-tutorials/installation.html), and then these instructions for [starting](https://hub.cosmos.network/master/gaia-tutorials/deploy-testnet.html) a node.
-- Ensure the Cosmos RPC is started on the correct port as follows
+- Ensure the Cosmos RPC is started on the correct port by modifying the final command as follows

 ```
 gaiad start --rpc.laddr tcp://0.0.0.0:26657
 ```

 - If it is started on a different port change port ("26657") number in src/chain-info.ts to the desired port
-- Navigate to chrome://extensions in chrome broswer select "developer mode"; select "Load unpacked"; choose ./dist
+- Navigate to chrome://extensions in chrome broswer select "developer mode"; select "Load unpacked"; choose /dist
 - After creating an account use gaiacli to add funds to that address

 ```
- gaiacli tx send <from address> <your address>  10000000stake --chain-id testing
+ gaiacli tx send validator <your address>  10000000stake --chain-id testing
 ```

+where `<your address>` is copied from the browser extension.

 ### changing this currency in chain-info (optional)